Anonymous6598/My_Diary/README.md

 # My_Diary
 This is interesting AI-powered text/code editor.
 It has features of vs code, notepad and word.
 And now it can read PDF(currently in beta).
-It has assistant terminal, bash and GPT-4o mini model powered chatbot.
+It has assistant terminal, bash and GPT-4o model powered chatbot.
 Embrace the future.
 And now for everyone!
 And now on Linux!
 Now with text summary feature (long story short).

 ## Windows